 Referrals for the CBRA program may come from a variety of sources.
-To support effective referrals for the priority population, grantees should actively create and maintain relationships with psychiatric, substance use, and other treatment institutions, correctional institutions, coordinated entry systems, and providers working with those fleeing violence in the communities that they are serving.
-The CBRA program is encouraged, but not required to participate in the local coordinated entry process.
+Referrals should prioritize those exiting behavioral health institutions including psychiatric hospitals, crisis service settings and behavioral health treatment settings, as well as unhoused individuals and those exiting correctional settings.
+To support effective referrals for the priority population, subcontractors should actively create and maintain relationships with psychiatric, substance use, and other treatment institutions, correctional institutions, coordinated entry systems, and providers working with those fleeing violence in the communities that they are serving.
+The Department of Commerce maintains a website with contact information for regional CBRA subcontractors to assist in the referral process.